Nepali Sign Language: Classification

-The classification of Nepalese Sign Language is currently under dispute.
-Older work has suggested that Nepalese Sign Language is not related to other sign languages.
+The classification of Nepali Sign Language is currently under dispute.
+Older work has suggested that Nepali Sign Language is not related to other sign languages.
 Wittman posits that NSL is a language isolate (a 'prototype' sign language), though one developed through Trans-cultural diffusion from an existing sign language, likely Indo-Pakistani Sign Language, or the systems that underlay it.
 Gallaudet University reports that NSL was "developed by the Peace Corps from local and American signs". compared sign-language varieties in India, Pakistan and Nepal and found cognate rates of 62–71%.

 Lexicon

-Work on documenting the lexicon of Nepalese Sign Language started in the mid-1980s.
+Work on documenting the lexicon of Nepali Sign Language started in the mid-1980s.
 The first work collecting signs in Nepal that we know of was started in 1985.
 Patricia Ross, an American Peace Corps volunteer, was a pioneer in sign language research in Nepal.
 However, her work with Kathmandu Association of the Deaf (KAD) was to collect already existing signs, not creating new signs.
 She wrote "The initial stumbling block in initiating total communication in Nepal was the lack of any recorded sign language.
-Many people did not know that there was a fully developed system of Nepalese signs.
+Many people did not know that there was a fully developed system of Nepali signs.
 Despite the fact that sign was not used in the schools, the deaf people, out of their own need to communicate, had developed an intricate system of signs".
 Regarding the process of collecting signs, Ross further stated: "I would write down words and the students would discuss and argue about what the proper sign was.
 Slowly and patiently the students taught me their signs, their language."
-Ross's work collecting NSL signs eventually lead to the publication of the first Nepalese Sign Language dictionary.
+Ross's work collecting NSL signs eventually lead to the publication of the first Nepali Sign Language dictionary.

-Subsequently, the National Deaf Federation Nepal published a much more extensive dictionary, and continues to work on both documenting and supplementing the Nepalese Sign language lexicon.
+Subsequently, the National Deaf Federation Nepal published a much more extensive dictionary, and continues to work on both documenting and supplementing the Nepali Sign language lexicon.

 Phonology

-Despite the incongruity of applying the term phonology to a sign language, like other sign languages Nepalese Sign Language also has a sub-morphemic level of structuring which is analogous (to a certain degree at least) to phonology in spoken languages.
+Despite the incongruity of applying the term phonology to a sign language, like other sign languages Nepali Sign Language also has a sub-morphemic level of structuring which is analogous (to a certain degree at least) to phonology in spoken languages.

-As such, the standard sign language model of phonology (first developed by William Stokoe for American Sign Language) can be applied to Nepalese Sign Language as well, according to which signs are analyzable according to five parameters:
+As such, the standard sign language model of phonology (first developed by William Stokoe for American Sign Language) can be applied to Nepali Sign Language as well, according to which signs are analyzable according to five parameters: